AZForest/DecoderRing/README.md

 # DecoderRing

-Project that contains 3 real world ciphers that were solved using JavacScript: Caesar Shift, Polybius Square Cipher, and Substitution Cipher.
+Project that contains 3 real-world ciphers that were solved using JavaScript: Caesar Shift, Polybius Square Cipher, and Substitution Cipher.

 ## Caesar Shift